 What DNS Check Supports

-• issuewild to override issue specifically for wildcard certificates.
+• issuewild overrides issue for wildcard certificates.

 example.com.
 CAA 0 issue "letsencrypt.org; accounturi=https://acme-v02.api.letsencrypt.org/acme/acct/12345; validationmethods=dns-01"